First Special Service Force Bronze Medal

 During 251 days of combat, the Force suffered 2,314 casualties, or 134 percent of its authorized strength, captured thousands of prisoners, earned five United States campaign stars and eight Canadian battle honors, and never failed a mission.

-The reverse (tails side) features the First Special Service Force's insignia, with crossed arrows at the bottom of the design, and a banner in the eagle's beak that reads "USA" and "Canada."
+The reverse features the First Special Service Force's insignia, with crossed arrows at the bottom of the design, and a banner in the eagle's beak that reads "USA" and "CANADA."
+It's inscribed with the group's five campaigns.

 - FIRST SPECIAL SERVICE FORCE